SketchDeck/angular-starter/README.md

 After creating the repo, clone it to your local dev machine - create your angular app there.

-4. After [Creating a repo](#creating-a-repo), continue with creating your Angular app... but instead of going back to the doc above, go to the _"Tour of Heros"_ tutorial and [start here where they create that app](https://angular.io/tutorial/toh-pt0#create-a-new-workspace-and-an-initial-application) and setup your app in your new repo on your local machine.
+4. After you've got your repo cloned to your local dev machine, continue with creating your Angular app... but instead of going back to the doc above, go to the _"Tour of Heros"_ tutorial and [start here where they create that app](https://angular.io/tutorial/toh-pt0#create-a-new-workspace-and-an-initial-application) and setup your app in your new repo.
 Feel free to choose whatever defaults you're most comfortable with.

 5. Complete all of the steps in [part 1, _"The Hero editor"_](https://angular.io/tutorial/toh-pt1) in the _"Tour of Heros"_ tutorial